hoangsonww/Flappy-Bird-Game/.github/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.md` for more information.
+This project is distributed under the MIT License.
+See [LICENSE](../LICENSE) for more information.

 ## Acknowledgements